PawelSzulgacz/Elixir_course_discuss/README.md

 It's a forum application.

-For now you can add, edit and delete posts which are yours.
+You can add, edit, comment and delete posts which are yours.
 Account is made by Ouath with github.

+Comments are handled by Websockets.